 Hazing is considered to be a customary part of life whether it be an initiation into a sports team, a new school, or a club.
 However, most people are unaware that hazing is a crime and if charged with hazing, you need one of our knowledgeable Georgia Hazing Lawyers to help you with your case.
-Lawson and Berry and their team of Georgia Criminal Defense Attorneys bring years of experience and can help you formulate the best defense tailored to your case.
+Lawson and Berry and their team of hazing attorneys in Georgia bring years of experience and can help you formulate the best defense tailored to your case.
 A charge is not the same as a conviction, so call us today to schedule your free consultation.

 Georgia Law on Hazing

 O.C.G.A. §16-5-61 states that hazing means to subject a student to an activity which endangers or is likely to endanger the physical health of a student, regardless of the student's willingness to participate in such activity.

 Furthermore, It shall be unlawful for any person to haze any student in connection with or as a condition or precondition of gaining acceptance, membership, office, or other status in a school organization.

 There have been numerous organizations that have tried to reform the hazing laws as they argue that hazing is an important part of the initiation process for Greek organizations, sports teams, and other clubs.
 The Courts have not acknowledged the attempts and have continued to treat hazing as a crime.